AnupPainuly/neovim-startup-analysis/README.md

    cd neovim-startup-analysis

     ```
-1. Run the prepare_data.sh script to gather the raw data of Neovim startup time.
+1. Run the profiler.sh script to gather the raw data of Neovim startup time.
 Make sure you have Neovim installed.

     ```shell

-    ./prepare_data.sh
+    ./profiler.sh

     ```
 1. Run the neovim_startup.py script to visualize the loading times of Neovim plugins managed by Packer.